 Planning and Administration

 The Planning and Administration section consists of the senior director and the assistant to the director, the administrator, the information systems team, and the strategic planning and fiscal programs.
+The Outreach and Communications program engages the campus community to ensure compliance and communicate safety information.

 The Radiation Safety section is responsible for maintaining strict regulatory control of radiation producing devices, including approving authorizations for use of radioactive materials.
 We carefully control the purchase, use and disposal of radioactive materials on the UW campus.
 In addition, we maintain a radiation control program at University Medical Center and Harborview Medical Center.